Stade Pierre-Mauroy: Before the Grand Stade

-In 1975, Lille OSC began playing at the Stade Grimonprez-Jooris, a 21,128-seat facility.
+In 1975, Lille began playing at the Stade Grimonprez-Jooris, a 21,128-seat facility.
 When the club began to play European Competitions, the venue did not match UEFA standards, prompting the club to play its UEFA Champions League games at the Stade Félix-Bollaert, home of rival RC Lens, in 2001.
-Plans were soon made to build a new stadium which would match UEFA demands, but the project was postponed and finally cancelled due to struggle with preservationists who stated that the location chosen for the new stadium was too close to the 17th Century Citadel.
+Plans were soon made to build a new stadium which would match UEFA demands, but the project was postponed and finally cancelled due to struggle with preservationists who stated that the location chosen for the new stadium was too close to the 17th-century Citadel.

 The club, left without a place to play, moved to the Stadium Nord which was smaller than Grimonprez-Jooris (18,154 seats) and did not fulfill UEFA demands.
 This situation forced the team, who had qualified for 2005–06 UEFA Champions League, to play at the Stade de France for its European matches.
 This solution was abandoned after two young LOSC fans lost their lives when they got hit by an incoming train after a game against Olympique Lyonnais.

 New administration, new project

 While LOSC was struggling with its stadium problems, the administrative landscape of the Lille area changed.
 The city was now included in a vast association with its enclosed neighbours, forming the Urban Community of Lille Métropole.
 The new administration, now in charge of the whole area, decided to launch a new stadium project.
 On 5 December 2006, an industrial bid for a 50,000-seat multi-purpose stadium, able to receive sport competitions, cultural shows and hold seminars, was launched.

 The following January, three worldwide construction companies answered the call, each one with ambitious projects: